crdsonnet/kube-state-metrics-libsonnet/kube-state-metrics/docs/README.md

 'custom-resource-state-only' mode.
 It will then only collect metrics as provided by the `customResourceStateMetrics` object.
 Policy rules will be generated based on this object.

+Other modes such as automatic sharding are incompatible with this mode.

 ### fn withKubeRBACProxyPolicyRules